 The aim of this project was to create a new integrated dance community comprising of members of the public, members of the Brothers of Charity and local professional dancers and movement practitioners.
 Tara Brandel, renowned dancer and Director of Croí Glan led a series of integrated dance workshops from September to November 2019.
-In total seventy five members of the community participated in this initial pilot project phase.
+In total seventy five members of the community participated.

 The project also presented a series of intensive training workshops in Integrated Dance methods for local and national dancers, support workers and artists with a movement practise.

 In 2002 the Arts Office of Clare County Council introduced an Arts and Disability Programme as a pilot project countywide for all organisations working specifically with disabled people throughout the county.
 This project gave artists opportunities to work with members of the community they may not normally have access to.
 It also allowed participants to experience a variety of art forms over a specified period of time.

 In 2004 the programme was significantly expanded following an independent evaluation.
 It was re-launched as Embrace – Arts and People with Disabilities Programme and has developed over the years with many new artists and organizations participating.

 The Embrace Programme has a number of different elements.
 The main element is the programme awards which sees artists working in care settings with people with disabilities over a 25 hour period.The residency award sees one artist engage with a specific group for up to 50 hours to engage in more in-depth work and processes.